-This course will introduce students in the HRM major to the HR Development & Training function of Human Resources Management.
-This course will enable students to effectively and efficiently conduct the training and development process to meet the current and future needs of the organization.
+This course will introduce students in the HRM major to the HR Training & Development function of Human Resources Management.
+It will enable students to design and implement effective and efficient training & development plans to meet the current and future needs of the organization.
 Prerequisite: BHRM 300

-BHRM 450 | Compensation & Benefits

-This course will provide students in the HRM major with a solid understanding of the Compensation & Benefits function of Human Resources Management.
-It will enable students to establish strategic pay plans and design effective performance-based incentives.
-This course will also enable students to design financial and non-financial benefits and services as part of the total compensation package.
-Prerequisite: BHRM 300.
+BHRM 450 Performance Management, Compensation & Benefits 3(3,0) This course will provide students in the HRM major with a solid understandin g of the Compensation & Benefits function of Human Resources Management.
+It will teach students how to establish effective performance management processes and design strategic pay structures and performance-based incentives.
+This course w will also enable students to develop financial and non-financial benefits as part of the total compensation package.
+Strategic compensation plans for executives, expatria tes, and the contingent workforce are also covered in this course.
+Prerequisite: BHRI VI 300.

-BMGT 205 | Organizational Behavior
+BMGT 205 Organizational Behavior